Otaku-Projects/AngularJS-CRUD-PHP/README.md

 It is very limiting of my needs(maybe also yours).
 One day when a project need to provide CRUD on more than one table on one single page.
 But implement of such sample was copy and edit many lines of HTML.
 It was so tired and easy to make mistakes.
 I just want a simple and a lite angularJS controller to help us to develop on the small project.

-## Requirement

-- PHP 5.4 or above
-- angularJS 1.5.0 or above
-- jQuery 2.2.1 or above
-- bootstrap 3.3.0 or above (optional)
-- font awesome 4.5.0 or above (optional)

 ## Dependency
+third-party framework, library
 - angularJS 1.5.0 or above
 - jQuery 2.2.1 or above
-- jquery.cookie 1.4.1
 - Blob.js
 - FileSaver.js 1.3.2
+- bootstrap 3.3.0 or above (optional)
+- font awesome 4.5.0 or above (optional)

+## Software Requirement

+- PHP 5.4 or above
+- requirement of [OfficeToPdf.exe](https://officetopdf.codeplex.com/) (if you this to convert excel to pdf)

 ## Architecture

 This project is divided into three parts, PHP core, angularJS and HTML template.
 PHP core handle the mysql query execution and return a json response, the core is develop under MVC model, view is jQuery+HTML+angularJS.

-## Ideally Design
+### Ideally Design

 AngulasJS provides the \<entry\> \<pageview\> \<screen\> \<editbox\> \<import-export\> directive, entry directive handle the action of [Create | View | Update | Delete] of any entries.